 Built on the original site of a 12th century Augustinian priory, the grade 2 listed Victorian gothic house was for hundreds of years home to many generations of Cumbrian aristocracy.
 It has also been a hydro-hotel, described as the ‘paradise of Furness’, a convalescent home for miners and was used as a hospital in World War II.

 The Priory is about 2 miles from Ulverston Station.
 On their website, Conishead Priory recommends travelling there by taxi and even provides an ample list of local taxi numbers.
-Based on prior (no pun intended!) experience of poor taxi services in parts of Cumbria (see Furness Abbey blog) I decided to add no less than ten of these numbers to my mobile before making my journey.
-It seems you can never have too many taxi numbers to hand when in Cumbria: the first firm I rang had nobody available for 40 minutes; the second had nobody available at all; the third rang through to a recorded message………….at the fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word, though surly with it – and expensive.
+Based on prior (no pun intended!) experience of poor taxi services in parts of Cumbria l had looked up a few more for good measure.
+Onthe fourth attempt I got through to a chap who sounded quite put-out that I had disturbed him, but said he would be with me in 10 minutes and was good to his word, though surly with it.

-I was surprised at first that the Priory house was not older; I had misunderstood the blurb and had thought it was 12th century, whereas that was the when the original Augustinian building was erected.
+I was surprised at first that the Priory house was not older; I had misunderstood the blurb and had thought it was 12th century, but that was the when the original Augustinian building was erected.
 The existing house is early Victorian.
-Tours are available at a reasonable price, but I didn’t partake.
+Tours are available but I didn’t partake.

 A short walk across the car park leads straight into the gardens and outdoor dining area.
 The café is situated inside the conservatory.
-Buddhist monks and visitors alike sit and chat, appreciating the vibrancy of the garden and enjoying food together.
+Monks and visitors alike sit and chat, appreciating the vibrancy of the garden and enjoying food together.
 The café offers a selection of vegetarian sandwiches, snacks, homemade soups, cream teas and cold drinks and ice creams.